gr8pr1/ctf-writeups/THM-challenges/Tech_Supp0rt: 1/README.md

 This tool can be used to encode/decode various inputs such as base64, base32, hexdump and many more.
 However, the most interesting tool on this website is 'Magic', which really connects to the hint left to us by the admin - "Cooked with a **magic** formula".

-Using that tool on the key we found gives us the following result:
+Using that tool on the key we found, gives us the following result:

 ![CyberChef](assets/CyberChef.png)